-Along with making new friendships, Art is committed to giving back to Masonic Communities, particularly since Madelyn received care in Sally’s Garden at the Sam Swope Care Center for dementia.
+Along with making new friendships, Art is committed to giving back to Masonic Homes, particularly since Madelyn received care in Sally’s Garden at the Sam Swope Care Center for dementia.

 “She got excellent care at Sally’s Garden with her memory,” he said.

 Inspired, Art’s stepdaughter Rebecca Johnson worked with Masonic Homes after her passing to create the Madelyn Johnson Raderer Nurse Education Fund.
 The fund is dedicated to supporting college students pursuing a nursing degree.
 It’s a good legacy for someone who was once a nurse herself, and who “was always very compassionate and concerned about people,” Art said.
 Though Art points to his activity and civic involvement as part of the reason he has enjoyed such a long life, he also trusts that his two “wonderful, happy marriages have something to do with it.”
 Art says he “had a total of 75 years of great marriage and I miss both of them.”
 His first marriage lasted 38 years until she passed away; his second to Madelyn lasted 37.

 “I maybe didn’t deserve either one of them, but God’s been good to me,” he said.

 Art began his time as a Louisville native humbly.
 Born over his grandfather’s hardware store, Art’s life started in Louisville in 1918.
 When he was 7, his father passed away and Art quickly learned the value of hard work.
 He was one of three children and they all pitched in to help their widowed mother make ends meet.
 In high school, Art delivered the Courier-Journal in the mornings and the Louisville Times in the afternoons.